jaychsu/react-native-reseau/README.md

   formatUriSource,
 } from 'react-native-reseau'

-// Some of the reserved props will be overridden in `Reseau`,
-// as shown below in `Reserved props in data`. const data = [
+const data = [
   { src: require('./assets/Facebook.jpg'), title: 'Facebook', anything: 123 },
   { src: 'http://iosicongallery.com/img/256/instagram-2016.png', title: 'Instagram', anything: 564 },